chirpstack/chirpstack-docs/src/v4-breaking-changes.md

 API definition, but there are minor changes and renames.
 The v3 client-code is not compatible with the v4 API.

+API tokens generated using ChirpStack v3 are not compatible with ChirpStack v4.
+You must generate new tokens (the migration tool will not migrate these tokens).

 ## REST API

 ChirpStack v3 provided a REST API on top of the gRPC API.
 This means that REST